Responsible Business Ongoing Mobilization

 11:30 | Break

-As the war continues, the stress, anxiety, and tension that exist in the State of Israel and in Israeli society are leading to hardship, burnout, and distress for employees and family members.
-In the early stages of the war, many companies offered various support programs for employees and family members, some of which are still ongoing.
-Now, in light of the ongoing crisis, more comprehensive strategies are also needed to strengthen meaning and hope in the work environment and reduce the effects of burnout and emotional strain experienced by both employees and managers.
-Moderator: Hagit Meirovitz, VP, Head of Human Resources, Discount Bank Speakers:
+The stress, anxiety, and tension permeating Israeli society as a result of the war are taking a growing toll – leading to burnout, hardship, and distress among employees and their families.
+In the early stages of the war, many companies introduced support programs for staff and families, some of which are still ongoing.
+Now, as the crisis shows no sign of abating, broader strategies are needed to reinforce a sense of purpose and hope in the workplace, and to reduce the effects of burnout and emotional strain experienced by employees and managers alike.

-• Dr. Dror Dolphin, Deputy Director, Soroka Medical Center
+• Dr. Dror Dolfin, Deputy Director General, Soroka Medical Center

 • Revital Banai, Director of Welfare, ZIM

-• Reut Zippori, Director of Diversity and Inclusion, Intel Israel
+• Reut Zipory, Diversity and Inclusion Lead, Intel Israel

-• Ofer Samo, Director of Employee Volunteering at the Center for Social Banking, Bank Hapoalim
+• Ofer Semo, Head of Employee Volunteering, Bank Hapoalim

-• Ag.
+• Ar.
 Shira Shapira – Senior Deputy Head of Department, Heritage Ministry

-• Hager Kostianovsky, Director of Corporate Responsibility and Internal Communications, Netafim
+• Hagar kostianovsky, Director of Corporate Responsibility and Internal Communications, Netafim

-• Liat Menashe, Director of the Service Department, Strauss Water
+• Liat Menashe, Director, Head of Customer Service & Customer Experience, Strauss Water

-• Ayelet Recanati, Director of Corporate Responsibility (ESG and Welfare, El Al
+• Ayelet Recanati, Manager Corporate Responsibility and Welfare, El Al

-• Liron Shapira, Director of Social Responsibility and Employment Diversity, Elbit Systems
+• Liron Shapira, Corporate Social Responsibility and Community Relations Manager, Elbit Systems

-The global world of corporate responsibility/ESG is undergoing a profound change in the form of mandatory regulation for issues that were previously voluntary.
-The move is being led by the European Union, which has published mandatory requirements for European companies and those operating on the continent and/or part of the supply chain.
-This process has significant implications for the way the field is managed.
-Already, a number of companies in Israel are expected to be affected by the legislative requirements, and in the future, their number will likely increase.
-The discussion presented the main regulatory frameworks, their possible implications for companies in Israel, and the manner in which leading companies are preparing for them.
-Moderator: Avital Yanovsky, Business Development and ESG Manager, Phoenix Finance Speakers:
+The global corporate responsibility/ESG landscape is undergoing a profound regulatory shift, as areas that were previously voluntary are becoming subject to mandatory requirements.
+Leading this change is the European Union, which has introduced binding requirements for European companies and those operating on the continent and/or forming part of the supply chain.
+This shift has significant implications for how the field is managed.
+Already, a number of Israeli companies are expected to be affected by these legislative requirements, and that number is likely to grow.
+The session presented the main regulatory frameworks, their potential implications for companies in Israel, and how leading companies are preparing for them.

 • Liron Keres, Partner and ESG Practice Leader, Gornitzky GNY